 However, the phrase also includes the phrase "especially commercial ones".
 This makes it more difficult.
 Commercial extensions are (usually?) not placed on GitHub or BitBucket, but their code is hidden by default.
 Perhaps you purchase a lifetime license to access its source code, perhaps it is accessed through a support subscription.
 But it does not mean that commercial extensions are not bound to our composer rule.

 To the contrary: Exactly because it is a commercial extension, composer should be used.
-Not using composer means more support issues - frustrating for both the buyer and the seller.
+Not using composer could easily lead to more support issues - frustrating for both the buyer and the seller.
 And if the extension would be encrypted (which is yet a completely different story to discuss), using composer becomes even more important.

 To sell extensions means that you should add quality service for that extension as well.
 Not offering composer with your commercial extension means that your extension tracks dependencies in a worse way than free extensions.
 How weird is that?